linventif/linventif/README.md

 ## Contact

-You can contact me on discord at `linventif#0253`.
+You can contact me on discord at `linventif`.

 Or you can email me at `linventif@gmail.com`.